Cass67/Ender3v2Neo_rpi_zero2w/README.md

 # Ender 3 v2Neo Klipper Config

-This config is part of a 2 printer config using KIAUH.
+This config is using an RPI Zero 2 W as its klipper server.

 The printer has been modified to use: